 NTIA gave specific requirements for this transition, including advice that Stress Test 18 is a direct test of the requirement to avoid significant expansion of the role of governments in ICANN decision-making.
 The proposed Bylaws change is therefore an important part of the community’s Proposal.

-By ensuring that the provision of GAC advice remains a consensus-driven decision, the Proposal provides a safeguard against the possibility of a large group of government trying to overly influence the ICANN Board.
+By ensuring that the provision of GAC advice remains a consensus-driven decision, the Proposal provides a safeguard against the possibility of a large group of governments trying to overly influence the ICANN Board.

-At the same time, the Proposal would enable the GAC, if it ever came to a point where a single government would abuse of its ability to formally object to veto public policy advice, to amend its operating principles to address this contingency.
+At the same time, the Proposal would enable the GAC, if it ever came to a point where a single government would abuse its ability to formally object to veto public policy advice, to amend its operating principles to address this contingency.
 The principles adopted would however be required to fit with the consensus requirement stated in the Bylaws.